nsmsn/personal-site-v2/src/posts/learn-html-with-jen-simmons.md

 ---
 title: Learn HTML with Jen Simmons
-description: In less time than an "Avengers" movie, you can learn the fundamental language of the web.
+description: In less time than an “Avengers” movie, you can learn the fundamental language of the web.
 date: 2020-12-18
 tags:
   - learning